Fluorescence microscopy providing highest resolution

 Development of Novel Algorithms for Image Processing

-Particularly high resolution microscopy requires a complex post record image processing.
-Thus our research also focusses on new and further development of theoretical approaches for image processing as well as their implementation:
+High resolution microscopy particularly requires a complex post-acquisition processing.
+Thus, our research also focuses on new and further development of theoretical approaches for image processing as well as their implementation:

 - SIM reconstruction: We follow different approaches for analyzing SIM data: